avinashkarn/avikarn.com/_posts/2019-04-17-Genetic-Mapping-in-Lep-MAP3.md

 <h3>Step 1.3.
 Filtering </h3>

-One may use the `Filtering2` module to remove non-informative markers (Markers that are monomorphic or homozygous in both parents), and similarly, to remove distorted markers the below command line can be used to run the module:
+One may use the `Filtering2` module to remove `non-informative markers` (Markers that are monomorphic or homozygous in both parents), and similarly, to remove `distorted markers` (markers segregating in a non-Mendelian fashion) using the below command line:

 ```bash
  $ java -cp /path/Lep-MAP3/bin Filtering2 data=p.call  removeNonInformative=1 dataTolerance=0.001  > p_fil.call
 ```

-Note: Use: `removeNonInformative` parameter to remove markers that are homozygous in both parent and `dataTolerance` to remove distorted markers at given p-value threshold.
+__Note__: Use: the parameter `removeNonInformative` to remove markers that are homozygous/monomorphic, and `dataTolerance` to remove distorted markers at given p-value threshold.

 <h3>Step 1.4.
 Separate Chromosomes </h3>

-In this step, `SeparateChromosomes2` module is used to categorized markers into their linkage groups or chromosomes using the below command:
+In this step, `SeparateChromosomes2` module is used to categorize markers into linkage groups (LGs) using the below command:

 ```bash
 $ java -cp /path/Lep-MAP3/bin  SeparateChromosomes2 data=p_fil.call lodLimit=10 > map.txt
 ```

+__Note__: Use the parameter `lodLimit` to split the linkage groups.

 <h3>Step 1.5.
 Order Markers </h3>